 Check here for updates on the restoration and renovation process at Unity Spiritual Center of Lansing.

-If you would like notifications of various construction scheduled emailed to you, please send your email to UnityLansingOffice@gmail.com
+If you have any questions or inquiries please send your email to UnityLansingOffice@gmail.com

 December 1st, 2019